These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms in vague, general terms without specifics

-Why: The examiner's written findings drive the rating decision.
+The examiner's written findings drive the rating decision.
 Vague descriptions like 'my ankle hurts' provide insufficient basis for specific rating criteria.
 The rater needs specific, objective-sounding symptom descriptions.

-Do this instead: Use specific language: 'Dorsiflexion pain begins at approximately [X] degrees and reaches [Y] out of 10 by [Z] degrees.
+Instead: Use specific language: 'Dorsiflexion pain begins at approximately [X] degrees and reaches [Y] out of 10 by [Z] degrees.
 Plantar flexion is limited by [describe].
 My ankle gives way approximately [X times] per [week/month].
 I can walk [X] blocks before I must stop.'
 Quantify everything you can.

 Impact: Affects all rating levels